tatsumoto-ren/tatsumoto-ren.github.io/blog/jp1k-anki-deck.md

 try to recall the reading of the target word, then use your mouse to **hover over** the word to see how it's read.
 After you have seen the reading, try to recall the meaning of the word.
-Afterwards reveal the back side of the card and see if your memory is correct.
+Afterwards, reveal the back side of the card and see if your guess is correct.
 Listen and try to understand the example sentence, if available.
 Pass the card if you've correctly recalled the **meaning** of the target word.
 Otherwise, hit "Again".